Spotlight: Sandra Sider, Artist, Critic and Curator

 ART QUILT: “a creative visual work that is layered and stitched or that references this form of stitched layered structure.”

 When curating an exhibit or a collection for a book such as Art Quilts Unfolding: 50 Years of Innovation, what guides your thinking on which artists and pieces to include?
 How did you decide on the structure of the book?

 Those are actually two very separate questions.
 The AQU book was a group effort, with different committee members suggesting different artists to include, and from the beginning, it seemed most logical to arrange the work chronologically.
-Exhibitions are curated for various purposes, which influence the choice of artists.
+Exhibitions are curated for various purposes, so that influences the choice of artists.
 My favorite approach is thematic, which viewers seem to enjoy.